syborg64/Wormhole/README.md

 Wormhole is an open-source project designed to provide a decentralized, scalable, and user-friendly data storage solution.
 By creating a virtual file system that spans multiple machines, Wormhole enables seamless data sharing and redundancy without the need for complex infrastructure management.
 Whether you're a small startup, a large enterprise, or an individual managing personal devices, Wormhole simplifies data storage and access with a native, intuitive interface.

 This `README` provides an introduction to Wormhole, setup instructions, and links to detailed documentation.
-For a comprehensive understanding of the project's goals and technical details, refer to the [Technical Specification](docs/technical/technical-spec.md).
+For a comprehensive understanding of the project's goals and technical details, refer to the [Technical Specification](docs/technical/technical_spec.md).

 ---

 ## Our Idea

-Inspired by great declarative software of modern times like docker, we are aming to provide users with a very flexible solution, allowing all kinds of usages while staying declarative, simple and shareable.
+Inspired by great declarative softwares of modern times like Docker, we are aiming to provide users with a very flexible solution, allowing all kinds of usages while staying declarative, simple and shareable.

-## The Concept
+## Concept

-We want Wormhole to be as transparent as possible for final users.
-The storage space take shape of a simple folder.
+We want Wormhole to be as seamless as possible for final users.
+The storage space takes the shape of a simple folder.
 No need to create or mount any partition, the virtual space is mounted in place, where you want in your file tree.

-For users and other softwares, the files behaves like any normal files, while they are in fact shared and moved accross all nodes (differents computers) of the network.
+For users and other softwares, the files behave like any normal files, while they are in fact shared and moved accross all nodes (differents computers) of the network.

 ---